Eddie Murphy: Early life

-Murphy was born in Brooklyn, New York City, and raised in the borough's Bushwick neighborhood.
+Edward Regan Murphy was born on April 3, 1961, in Brooklyn, a borough of New York City, and raised in the borough's Bushwick neighborhood.
 His mother, Lillian Murphy (née Laney, later Murphy Lynch), was a telephone operator, and his father, Charles Edward Murphy (1940–1969), was a transit police officer and an amateur actor and comedian.

 His father was murdered in 1969.
 Murphy later stated:

-My mother and father broke up when I was three and he died when I was eight, so I have very dim memories ...
+My mother and father broke up when I was three and he died when I was eight, so I have very dim memories. ...
 He was a victim of the Murphy charm (laughs).
 A woman stabbed my father.
 I never got all the logistics.
 It was supposed to be one of those crimes of passion: "If I can't have you, no one else will" kind of deal.

 When Murphy's single mother became ill, eight-year-old Murphy and his elder brother Charlie (1959–2017) lived in foster care for one year.
 In interviews, Murphy has said his time in foster care was influential in developing his sense of humor.
 Later, he and his brother were raised in Roosevelt, New York, by his mother and stepfather Vernon Lynch, a foreman at an ice cream plant.